datahappy1/notes_app/README.md

 ## application description
 - OS independent
-- Notes can be grouped in separate sections, these sections can be further added and removed
+- Notes can be grouped in separate sections, these sections can be added, renamed or removed
 - Notes storage file can be placed anywhere on the local drive but can also be placed in a DropBox shared folder for example to synchronize notes across devices
 - Full-text or word-based search capability across the current section or all sections
 - Customizable fonts and colors, settings can be persisted